d-netto/MiniJava-Compiler/README.md

 Files in `test/test_files` were taken from the MiniJava project page (https://www.cambridge.org/resources/052182060X/).

-## Example of AT&T x86 Code Generation
+## Example of AT&T x86 Assembly Code Generation

 The following recursive implementation of factorial